postmanlabs/postman-docs/v6/pro/workspaces_workaround_for_version_5.5_and_below.md

 [![workspace build view](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-workspaces-build-view.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-workspaces-build-view.png)

 If you're a Postman Pro user and all the members of your team upgrade to version 6.0, and you haven't, how would your team members access the collection?
 Fortunately Postman provides a workaround for you.

+#### Workaround

 When all members of a team are not using Workspaces, all shared collections from a Team Library and Workspaces appear on a page that everyone on the team can see.

 You or another team member can click the **Share** button next to the Team Library collection and add it to a Workspace.